 • be in council tax band A to D in England, or A to E in Scotland or Wales.

-Your energy company will contact you if you qualify for support.
-They'll arrange to assess your home.
+Your energy company will arrange to assess your home if you qualify.
 If you need to pay anything, you'll find out after the assessment.
 Then you can decide whether to go ahead or not.

 Energy suppliers currently offer different ECO measures.
 They can choose what they focus on.